Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Double charges

 \section{Double charges}

 In this Appendix we show that the presence of double monopoles does not significantly alter the conclusions of our mean field modelling in Sec.~\ref{sec:meanfield} of the main text.
-In particular, we show by explicitly solving the mean field equations governing the population dynamics of monopoles subject to truncated interactions in CSI in the presence of double charges that, although the value of the plateau (in a finite system) is altered, the finite size scaling exponent $\nu$ remains unchanged.
+In particular, we show by explicitly solving the mean field equations governing the density of monopoles subject to truncated interactions in the presence of double charges that, although the value of the plateau (in a finite system) is altered, the finite size scaling exponent $\nu$ remains unchanged.
 We argue that this feature is true more generally---further modifications of the mean field equations may change the short-time dynamics of the free monopole density, but leave its asymptotic decay ($\propto 1/t$) unchanged.
-This implies that the exponents derived in Sec.~\ref{sec:meanfield} are in some sense universal, while the precise value of the plateau is not.
+This implies that the exponents derived in Sec.~\ref{sec:meanfield} are in some sense universal, while the precise value of the plateau is not (by universal we mean that the exponents are independent of how precisely the system is prepared, and are robust to the addition of terms in the mean field equations that lead to modifications of the short-time dynamics).